HenSch90/SiD/Modul-C2_Gesundheitliche_Beeinträchtigung.md

 ao4: 4

-ao5: 5: gar nicht hilfreich
+ao5: 5: sehr hilfreich

-ao6: Nicht um individuelle Anpassung gebeten

-ka:
+ka1 (it1 TO it3): Studienorganisation

+ka2 (it4 TO it7): Lehre und Lernen

+ka3 (it8 TO it11): Prüfungen/Leistungsnachweise

-vc1: SHOW it1 IF ntabau = 2
+vc1: SHOW it1 IF ntaleist=1

-vc2: SHOW it2 IF ntaorg = 2
+vc2: SHOW it2 IF ntawieei=1

-vc3: SHOW it3 IF ntapru = 2
+vc3: SHOW it3 IF ntaanwes=1

-vc4: SHOW it4 IF ntaand = 2
+vc4: SHOW it4 IF ntalv=1

+vc5: SHOW it5 IF ntaselbst=1

+vc6: SHOW it6 IF ntagrup=1

+vc7: SHOW it7 IF ntaflex=1

+vc8: SHOW it8 IF ntadicht=1

+vc9: SHOW it9 IF ntawieho=1

+vc10: SHOW it10 IF ntadauer=1

+vc11: SHOW it11 IF ntaprart=1

 av: